-Unless otherwise noted, the following items are the same for the Ishikawa Campus, the program for Working Professionals in Tokyo, and all Educational Programs.
+Unless otherwise noted, the following items are the same for the Ishikawa Campus, the Courses for working professionals (at Tokyo Satellite), and all Educational Programs.

 3.1 Temporary lab assignments and formal lab assignments

 All students will be temporarily assigned to a laboratory upon enrollment (temporary assignment).
 You will be formally assigned to a lab (formal lab assignment) three months after that.
 During the first three months, you will be encouraged to visit labs of interest and to take courses to decide which lab you wish to join.